NeuroXiq/RobiniaDocs/README.md

 - [Youtube - Docfx editor on RobiniaDocs](https://youtu.be/5fSAA1hmpUo)

 # Create Documentation from Pull Request
-To host API documentation without registering on RobiniaDocs, please create a new pull request.
+To host API explorer without registering on RobiniaDocs, please create a new pull request.
 1. Edit 'projects.md' file and add a new row in the  table
 2. In  commit  message please add following informations: